Moonshine.jl: a Julia package for genome-scale model-based ancestral recombination graph inference: Appendix

 \subsection{Restricted Recombination-and-Recoalescence Events}

-\pkg{Moonshine} can be used as an inferred ARG sampler due to its ability to transform an inconsistent graph into a consistent one by generating a sequence of RR events.
-A typical run starts with sampling a coalescent tree and is followed by a sequential sweep made up of the following broad steps: \begin{enumerate} \item Start at the leftmost position; \item Find the next position that is inconsistent with the sample; \item Sample a restricted recombination event; \item Repeat until the rightmost position is reached. \end{enumerate}
+\pkg{Moonshine} can be used for ARG inference due to its ability to transform an inconsistent graph into a consistent one by generating a sequence of RR events.
+A typical run starts with the construction of a coalescent tree and is followed by a sequential sweep made up of the following broad steps: \begin{enumerate} \item Start at the leftmost position; \item Find the next position that is inconsistent with the sample; \item Generate a restricted recombination event; \item Repeat until the rightmost position is reached. \end{enumerate}

 To ensure our graphs' distribution closely resembles that of the CWR, our aim, alongside computational efficiency, is to impose as few constraints as possible on restricted recombination events.
 The probability distributions involved are similar to their unrestricted counterparts, except for their support, which we attempt to reduce only as much as is necessary to enforce consistency of the final ARG.